 We’re all guilty of spending copious amounts of time admiring majestic photos of Mother Nature while browsing for the next vacation package.
 Never once do we think it’s high time to actually get outside and appreciate what that very same Mother Nature has shared with us in our own backyard.
 Whether it’s a nearby park, a national reserve for wildlife, or a mountain, spending time in our natural environment has a soothing effect on our digitally-exhausted souls.

 Grab your Salomon hiking boots, pack your favourite snacks, put your phone on silent mode (you only have to bring it for emergencies, after all), and brace yourself for a fresh surge of oxygen to take over your body.
+If you are not sure which hiking boots are best for you and require a little help you might find this guide helpful.
+We did!

-Finally, being informed may be high on your list on priorities, right alongside getting in touch with your relatives abroad, but allowing such aspects of your life to completely derail your health goals is far from “balanced”.
+Finally, being informed may be high on your list of priorities, right alongside getting in touch with your relatives abroad, but allowing such aspects of your life to completely derail your health goals is far from “balanced”.
 During those meditative moments or hikes in nature, take some time to contemplate what the most important aspects of your life are: your mental and physical wellbeing should instantly come to mind.

 Perhaps getting a little perspective is vital in determining the best steps to commit to your digital detox.
 Make sure you’re guided by the right motives, and you’ll be well on your way to restore that elusive notion of balance to your life, and finally let go of the phone.
 Guest Author: Sophia Smith.